Skip To Content

 Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
 Fractures from osteoporosis can result in significant pain and disability.
 In the United States, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.

 Osteoporosis often can be prevented.
 It is known as a silent disease because, if undetected, bone loss can progress for many years without symptoms until a fracture occurs.
 Osteoporosis has been called a childhood disease with old age consequences because building healthy bones in youth helps prevent osteoporosis and fractures later in life.
 However, it is never too late to adopt new habits for healthy bones.

-Studies suggest that low bone mass (osteopenia) is common in people with anorexia and that it occurs early in the course of the disease.
-Girls with anorexia are less likely to reach their peak bone density and therefore may be at increased risk for osteoporosis and fracture throughout life.
+Studies suggest that low bone mass is common in people with anorexia and that it occurs early in the course of the disease.
+Girls with anorexia may be less likely to reach their peak bone density and therefore may be at increased risk for osteoporosis and fracture throughout life.

 Nutrition: A well-balanced diet rich in calcium and vitamin D is important for healthy bones.
 Good sources of calcium include low-fat dairy products; dark green, leafy vegetables; and calcium-fortified foods and beverages.
 Supplements can help ensure that people get adequate amounts of calcium each day, especially in people with a proven milk allergy.
 The Institute of Medicine recommends a daily calcium intake of 1,000 mg (milligrams) for men and women up to age 50.
 Women over age 50 and men over age 70 should increase their intake to 1,200 mg daily.

 Vitamin D plays an important role in calcium absorption and bone health.
 Food sources of vitamin D include egg yolks, saltwater fish, and liver.
 Many people may need vitamin D supplements to achieve the recommended intake of 600 to 800 International Units (IU) each day.